 Laos' dry season has two distinct sub-sections -- first comes the cool dry season and then comes the hot dry season -- the former is one of the most popular times to visit Laos, the later less so.
 The cool dry season runs from November to February and the hot dry season from March to April.
-What the hot season lacks in length it makes up in ferocity -- they don't call it the hot season for nothing.
+What the hot season lacks in length it makes up for in ferocity – it's hot, damn hot.

 What makes the hot season even more unbearable is the smoke factor -- from March to May farmers set fire to rice stubble and degraded (and not-so-degraded) forest to improve soil fertility in preparation for a new rice crop.
-The resulting fires bathe most of Laos (including Luang Prabang) in a layer of smoke which, aside from ruining vistas and photos can become really irritating to the eyes.
+The resulting fires cover most of Laos (including Luang Prabang) in a layer of smoke which, aside from ruining views and photos, can become really irritating to the eyes.
 March to May in Laos -- yuck!

-The cool dry season on the other hand is an excellent time to go.
+The cool, dry season on the other hand is an excellent time to go.
 Temperatures are relatively low, the air is cleaner and, particularly in November and December, the rivers are high enough to make river travel a breeze.
-Not surprisingly, this period in Laos is the peak season.
+Not surprisingly, this period in Laos is the peak season for travellers.

 Dry season runs from November to April.
 November to February are cooler while March and April are blisteringly hot.
 April is the hottest month.

 Wet season runs from May to October, though it may start a little early in a couple of Laos' northern provinces.
 August is the wettest month.